-- g) health or welfare of young people
+- e) health or welfare of young people

-- h) welfare or other adults, Scouting operations or the individual concerned
+- f) welfare or other adults, Scouting operations or the individual concerned

-- i) reputation of scouting
+- g) reputation of scouting

 10. Barred from Trusteeship

 Only applies to individuals for roles providing trustee status where the individual is disqualified by law from acting as a charity trustee, such as an unspent conviction for an offence involving dishonesty or deception.